Lyall's Daisy

 Plant Description

-Dolichoglottis lyallii is a stout, erect, perennial herb that can grow up to 60 cm tall.
+Dolichoglottis lyallii is a stout, erect, perennial herb that can grow up to 60 cm tall Discover more about native shrubs.
 It forms a rosette of large, leathery, dark green leaves that are typically oblong to elliptic, with coarsely toothed or wavy margins.
 The leaves can be quite substantial, sometimes reaching over 20 cm in length.
 In summer (typically December to February), the plant produces one or more robust flowering stalks, each bearing a prominent solitary flower head or a small cluster of heads.
 The flowers are large, bright yellow, and daisy-like, with numerous ray florets, making them very conspicuous in their alpine habitat.
 The seeds are plumed, aiding wind dispersal.

 Quick Facts